Anti-Homosexuality Act, 2014: News media

 An editorial in The Australian, said, "It would be wrong ... to believe that the Ugandan case is simply a matter of national self-determination clashing with Western sensibilities", and stated that it is "cultural relativism at play in Uganda, not pluralism that is at the root of human rights violations such as the ones in the proposed legislation there."

 The Australian stated, "It is easy to stand up for universal values of liberty against a small nation in east Africa; yet are we prepared to do so against more formidable powers that abuse the human rights of their citizens?"

 The Observer, a Ugandan bi-weekly newspaper, printed a response to the international attention the bill received.
 The newspaper said that homosexuality is not a right, is not included in the UN's Universal Declaration of Human Rights, and in the US, where much of the media attention originated, still remains controversial.
 It furthermore criticised the disparate reaction to other human rights violations and genocide in Uganda's history that did not attract the same amount of attention.
 It went on to state "... this is my major discomfort with homosexuality – it is not emerging naturally but rather as a result of intense campaigns in schools, luring people with money and all sorts of falsehoods....
 Gays target other people's children because they don't have their own to enlist.
 Advocates of homosexuality should think about the broader impact of their crusade.
 Homosexuality destroys man's capacity for procreation, the taste of human life and eventually life itself."

 Murder of prominent Ugandan gay activist

 On 26 January 2011, Uganda's most prominent gay activist, David Kato, was bludgeoned to death by Sidney Nsubuga Enoch, who was later convicted and sentenced to 30 years in prison with hard labor.

 David Kato's photograph had been published in Rolling Stone.
 Kato had spoken at a United Nations-sponsored conference on the bill in December 2009, although his words were barely audible because he was nervous.
 Information in US embassy cables revealed that Ugandan human rights activists and anti-homosexuality bill supporters vocally mocked him during his presentation.

+LGBT reaction

+Pride marches occurred in support of LGBT rights.

+In 2014, LGBT+ rights activist Pepe Julian Onziema of SMUG denounced the law directly inciting hate crimes, such as violence and murder, against members of the LGBT community.

+Overturning

+Coalition

+The same year, Onziema "led a successful challenge of Uganda's infamous law that made homosexuality a crime punishable by death."
+He united 55 Ugandan civil society organizations including parents, educators, and caregivers to "form a coalition to fight the law."
+CBC Radio reported, "Six months after the bill was passed, Onziema's coalition scored a court victory, striking the law down on a technicality."